-If you are builder or homeowner and want to add solar panels to your new home or building, making it solar-ready will save a lot of money when you are ready to install the system, whether that is 5 weeks or 5 years in the future.
+If you are builder or homeowner and want to install solar panels or incorporate them into your new home or building, making it solar-ready will save a lot of money when you are ready to install the system, whether that is 5 weeks or 5 years in the future.

 Minor investments now often pay great dividends in the future.